Hushify/frontend/README.md

-# Hushify - Open Source End-To-End Ecosystem
+# Hushify

+The Open Source End-to-End Encrypted Solution You Can Trust